SparsePainter/SparsePainter.github.io/example/Target-vs-Reference-painting.md

 ---

 # Target-vs-Reference painting
 The example dataset is available on [Github](https://github.com/YaolingYang/SparsePainter/example).
-This example includes 8000 reference individuals from 4 populations with 2091 SNPs (Both vcf version ``donor.vcf.gz`` and phase version ``donor.phase.gz`` are available), and the aim is to paint 500 target individuals (Both vcf version ``target.vcf.gz`` and phase version ``target.phase.gz`` are available) using the reference data for local ancestry estimates.
+This example includes 8000 reference individuals from 4 populations with 2091 SNPs (Both vcf version ``donor.vcf.gz`` and phase version ``donor.phase.gz`` are available), and the aim is to paint 500 target individuals (Both vcf version ``target.vcf.gz`` and phase version ``target.phase.gz`` are available) using the reference data for **local ancestry estimates**, including **computing LDA, LDAS and AAS**.
 We can paint with the following command:

 (a) If your input file is in vcf or vcf.gz format: